Concepts

 Q: Is this a tried and tested strategy?

-Q: When does this strategy not work?
+Q: When does this strategy work?

 Q: How do bulk sheets help optimize ads?